bearshng/xiongfuli/_posts/2015-2-13-Using-Jekyll-with-Pages.md

 categories: design markdown
 tags: Design Markdown
 ---
-In addition to supporting regular HTML content, GitHub Pages support Jekyll, a simple, blog-aware static site generator.
-Jekyll makes it easy to create site-wide headers and footers without having to copy them across every page.
-It also offers some other advanced templating features.

 Using Jekyll with Pages
 ============
 In addition to supporting regular HTML content, GitHub Pages support [Jekyll](https://github.com/jekyll/jekyll), a simple, blog-aware static site generator.
 Jekyll makes it easy to create site-wide headers and footers without having to copy them across every page.
 It also offers [some other advanced templating features](http://jekyllrb.com/docs/templates/).

 Using Jekyll
 ------------